Knowledge-Graph-Hub/kg-chat/README.md

     cd kg-chat
     poetry install
     ```
-8. replace the `data/nodes.tsv` and `data/edges.tsv` file in the project with corresponding files of choice.
+8. replace the `data/nodes.tsv` and `data/edges.tsv` file in the project with corresponding files of choice that needs to be queried against.

 ### Commands